 Pavlos Avramidis

-Pavlos Avramidis is Associate Professor of Sedimentology at the Department of Geology, University of Patras since 2014.
-His research focuses on Sedimentology of Aquatic Systems, particularly on coastal ecosystems (lagoons, deltas, bays).
-He was a graduate (PhD) and postdoctoral scholar of the Greek State Scholarship Foundation (IKY) in the subject of Energy Mineral Resources and Geology – Oceanography respectively.
-Since 1998 he studied more than 30 large public works projects, as a geotechnical consultant on subjects of geotechnical engineering, geology, hydrogeology and environmental sedimentology.
-From 2008 till 2014 he was Assistant Professor of Geology of Aquatic Systems at the Technological Educational Institute of Western Greece.
-He has large experience in performing deep spot drilling and geotechnical design – instrumental monitoring as well as coastal – environmental sedimentology and geochemistry.
-His research also focuses on palaeonvironmental reconstruction based on sedimentary analyses, radiocarbon dating and faunal assemblages.
-He teaches the following courses for under graduate students: (a) Sedimentology, (b) Environmental Sedimentology and (c) Geological Mapping and MSc course Geology of Aquatic Systems.
-He has participated as principal researcher in 15 national research programs of the University of Patras and is currently scientific coordinator on eight (8) research programs implemented by the Research Committee of the University of Patras.
-He has participated in a variety of projects concerning protected areas of the NATURA 2000 network in Greece and aquaculture impacts to the environment.
+Dr Pavlos Avramidis is a Professor at the Department of Geology, University of Patras.
+His research focuses on the Sedimentology of Aquatic Systems, particularly in coastal ecosystems (lagoons, lakes, deltas, bays) and geochemistry as well as palaeoenvironmental and palaeoclimatic changes.
+He was a graduate (PhD) and postdoctoral scholar of the Greek State Scholarship Foundation (IKY) in Energy Mineral Resources and Geology – Oceanography, respectively. Ηe studied several large public works projects as a geotechnical consultant on environmental geology, geotechnical engineering and hydrogeology.
+He has participated as principal researcher and scientific coordinator in several national and international University of Patras research projects concerning protected areas of the NATURA 2000 network in Greece and aquaculture impacts to the environment.

 Alexis Ramfos